bennettslin/yearlings_bobtail_app/photoshop_notes_rendering.md

     * No fill.
     * Set stroke to 2pt.

-## Finish.
+## Finalisation.
-* Move subfolder with png files and layered tif to ~completed folder.
+* Move subfolder with png files to ~completed folder.
 * Move Illustrator file to actor or thing folder.

+* Log 50% done.

 ## Create svg.
 * Fit artboard to artwork.
     * Shortcut is Shift-Command-F.
-* TODO: Create the svg.
-* Place svg in scene folder.
+* Make sure it's deselected, and Export as SVG.
+    * Shortcut is Shift-Command-E.
+    * Internal CSS, Layer Names, no minify, yes responsive.
-* Replace link to image with link to svg in scene file.
+    * Move it to scene folder.
+* Place in scene, and Transform > Scale to adjust.
+(Maybe just 50% for ease.)
+    * Shortcut is Shift-Command-C.

+* Remove placed tif from scene.
+* Move layered tif to its completed folder.

+## Convert svg to React component.

+* Log the other 50% done.